[Internal LT Conference] Why is remote work difficult? 6 Persian cat solutions

 Of course, there are days when you feel good and days when you feel bad.

-However, the emotions that are most easily conveyed to others are "anger" and "sadness" from the three "emotions.
+However, the emotions that are most easily conveyed to others are "anger" and "sadness" from the "joy, anger, sorrow, and pleasure" spectrum.

-Even if you can't hear someone's voice when they're talking, a sudden sigh can sound loud even over a screen.
+Even if you can't hear someone's voice clearly when they're talking, a sigh at a random moment can be heard loudly even through the screen.

-Whether you're in the same space or over a screen, I think we all want to work comfortably
+Whether you're in the same space or working through a screen, I think everyone wants to work in a pleasant environment

 , so try practicing "taking care of your own mood."